ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ```

 There are two main reasons explaining this:
-- It is impossible to write an algorithm that takes two functions and returns `true`, if they always return the same output when provided the same input, and `false` otherwise.
+- There is no algorithm that take two functions and determines if they return the same output when provided the same input.
 - Assuming it was possible, such an algorithm would declare that implementations of quicksort and bubble sort are equal.
 That would mean one could replace the other, and that may not be wise.

 It may seem counterintuitive that classes of objects of the same kind (i.e., having the same type) exist where equality between objects does not make sense.
 High school mathematics does not provide examples of those classes.
 But in the case of computing procedures seen as functions, equality isn't the right tool to compare them.